pgaljan/snippets/K3SLite.md

 # About
-Super lightweight, frictionless, ephemeral K3S lab environment for quick tests, exploration of function and training, and does not presume the use of manages K8S or any particular virtual or cloud environment.
-I documented Virtualbox because it can be freely installed anywhere, runs without elevation so it can be installed on virtually anywhere.
+Super lightweight, frictionless, ephemeral K3S lab environment for quick tests, exploration of function and training, and does not presume the use of Managed K8S or any particular virtual or cloud environment.
+I documented Virtualbox because it can be freely installed and runs without elevation so it can be installed on virtually anywhere.
 <Details>
 <summary>
 Requirements